In this post we explain the benefit of having an author website, and shares 6 top tips on how to create a great one.

 3. Ensure your website is optimised for search

 It's all very well having a website, but it's fairly pointless unless people can actually find it.
 To ensure they can, you need to think about SEO - search engine optimisation.
 In a nutshell, SEO boils down to two things: structuring your website in a Google friendly way, and creating 'backlinks' to your website (links from other sites to yours).
 Neither of these tasks is necessarily that difficult, and for help with how to do this, you might like to check out some tips on how to make your site visible in Google.

 4. Ensure you capture email addresses on your site

 It's amazing how many websites go live without a mailing list sign-up form, or have a link to one buried in the footer.
 For me, a prominent mailing list signup form is one of the most important things you can add to a website.
 Once you have a visitor's email address, you can develop an ongoing relationship with them through e-newsletters: this allows you to promote your books, events and latest blog posts.

-There are a lot of tools out there to help you send e-newsletters: my favourites are probably Getresponse and Mailchimp.
+There are a lot of tools out there to help you send e-newsletters: our favourites are probably Getresponse and Mailchimp.
 Whatever tool you use to capture email addresses however, ensure that you have a prominent sign up form or button on every page of your site, and that you are clearly spelling out the benefits of joining the mailing list - i.e., rather than using a bland 'sign up to our mailing list' call to action, tell your visitors all about the great things they'll receive once they do.
-(For more information on all this, you might like to read our tips on how to create an e-newsletter.)
+(For more information on all this, you might like to read these tips on how to create an email newsletter.)